raz8153/PyChristmas/README.md

 # Lets code Figures.py first.

-Using the coding space on the left create a file (most probably a main.py file will already be created, rename it as 'Figures.py' if you wish to).
+Using the coding space on the left create a file (most probably a main.py file will already be created).
 Now in the coding window :

 First let's import the turtle library :